Colorado's first curator of LGBTQ+ history behind new exhibit

 What made you take on this role?

-On the very first day we opened which was June 4, 2022, a 12-year-old kid wanted to see it so bad, their grandmother brought them and their younger siblings here to see it and that made my day that children are interested in it and want to see if and maybe they will see themselves in this and not feel alone.
+On the very first day we opened, which was June 4, a 12-year-old kid wanted to see it so bad, their grandmother brought them and their younger siblings here to see it.
+That made my day that children are interested in it and want to see it.
+And maybe they will see themselves in this and not feel alone.

 What word would you use to describe Colorado's LGBTQ+ history?

-Marcus: The first thing that comes to mind is "groundbreaking" because so many things did happen here in Colorado.
-Once the Stonewall Riots happen which a lot of people consider the start of the modern gay rights movement, people were fighting for rights long before then.
+Marcus: The first thing that comes to mind is "groundbreaking," because so many things did happen here in Colorado.
+Once the Stonewall Riots happened, which a lot of people consider the start of the modern gay rights movement, people were fighting for rights long before then.
 The Stonewall brought that to a front.

 Is it safe to say this exhibit highlights the good and bad of Colorado's LGBTQ+ history?

-[When] something that happens like at Club Q in Colorado Springs it does show that this work is important, it is definitely not finished.
-I mean we have so far to go.
-Yes, I’ve done a lot in two-and-a-half years here but there is so much more to do and there are so many more voices to get into our permanent collection here at History Colorado.
+When something happens like at Club Q in Colorado Springs, it does show that this work is important.
+It is definitely not finished.
+I mean, we have so far to go.
+Yes, I’ve done a lot in two and a half years here, but there is so much more to do and there are so many more voices to get into our permanent collection here at History Colorado.

 I want to work that into the exhibition somehow and acknowledge what happened so more people will know about it.

-Note: (Editor’s note: This interview has been edited for context and clarity.)